15 January 2025

 Again, it’s how they’d do it.
 It’s how people try to “fix” one another all the time—if only there weren’t laws against it.
 Kids out of control?
 Send ’em to boot camp.
 Too many foreign-speaking brown people in your neighborhood?
 See if you can’t get a few of ’em deported or jailed.
 Your fine young son has turned out gay?
 There’s a therapist who can make him straight.
 Make everyone fit our standards; make ’em behave; make ’em conform.
 Doesn’t matter what they personally want.
 They don’t know any better.

-This is universalism’s dirty little secret: God’s gonna forgive all, then lobotomize us so we can never sin again.
-The resistant get tortured in hell till they finally crack.
-They claim God is love, and doing all these things to people out of love, but obviously they have some really jacked-up ideas about love.
+This is universalism’s dirty little secret: They figure God’s gonna forgive all, then lobotomize us so we can never sin again.
+The resistant get tortured in hell till they finally break.
+They claim God is love—he’s doing all these things to people out of love!—but obviously they have some really f---ed-up ideas about love.

 “…There are only two kinds of people in the end: those who say to God, ‘Thy will be done,’ and those to whom God says, in the end, ‘Thy will be done.’
 All that are in Hell, choose it.
 Without that self-choice there could be no Hell.
 No soul that seriously and constantly desires joy will ever miss it.
 Those who seek find.
 Those who knock it is opened.”